Pedestrian zone: Europe

 A large number of European towns and cities have made part of their centres car-free since the early 1960s.
 These are often accompanied by car parks on the edge of the pedestrianised zone, and, in the larger cases, park and ride schemes.

 Armenia

 Northern Avenue, located in the Kentron district of central Yerevan, is a large pedestrian avenue.
 The avenue was inaugurated in 2007 and is mainly home to residential buildings, offices, luxury shops and restaurants.

+Azerbaijan

+Nizami Street, commonly known as Torgoviy is a large pedestrian and shopping street in downtown Baku, Azerbaijan named after the classical Azerbaijani poet Nizami Ganjavi.

 Belgium

 In Belgium, Brussels has implemented Europe's largest pedestrian zone (French: Le Piétonnier), in phases starting in 2015; this will cover 50 ha.
 The area covers much of the historic center within the Small Ring (the ring road built on the site of the 14th-century walls), including the Grand-Place/Grote Markt, the Place de Brouckère/De Brouckèreplein, the Boulevard Anspach/Anspachlaan, and the Place de la Bourse/Beursplein.

 Denmark

 Central Copenhagen is one of the oldest and largest: it was converted from car traffic into a pedestrian zone in 1962 as an experiment, and is centered on Strøget, which is not a single street but a series of interconnected avenues which create a very large pedestrian zone, although it is crossed in places by streets with vehicular traffic.
 Most of these zones allow delivery trucks to service the businesses there during the early morning, and street-cleaning vehicles will usually go through these streets after most shops have closed for the night.
 It has grown in size from 15800 sqm in 1962 to 95750 sqm in 1996.